-- Products that come in pairs: Placing repeatedly brought together items together, such as shampoo and conditioner, or toothbrushes and toothpaste, will simplify the picking process.
+Placing repeatedly brought together items together, such as shampoo and conditioner, or toothbrushes and toothpaste will simplify the picking process.

-- Trained staff: All staff should be able to meet the demands of the job.
+All staff should be able to meet the demands of the job.
 Consider what sort of person you need for the job before hiring anyone.
-They should be fully trained and have an understanding of your requirements to ensure minimal mistakes are made.
+They should have full training and an understanding of your requirements to ensure minimal mistakes.
 It only takes one mishap to cause mayhem across the warehouse.

-- Learn from mistakes: Even in the best of warehouses, mistakes will sometimes be made.
+Even in the best of warehouses, mistakes will happen.
 Keeping track of the errors made can give you a critical insight into areas where there might be room for improvement.

 It also allows a shopper to know the package from (your company) is here as opposed to trying to remember what and where from they have ordered.Trunk Club is another example that has taken the experience seriously.
 Instead of choosing standard packaging, they opted for a custom box with a handle that resembles a trunk, accentuating their brand.
 From the moment a trunk from Trunk Club arrives at your doorstep, you know you’re in for a great experience and a package you probably can’t wait to open.

-- Packaging for breakables: As mentioned, the presentation is an important part of the packaging process.
+As mentioned, the presentation is an important part of the packaging process.
 But that won’t do a great deal of good when the product arrives broken.
 Padded or unpadded envelopes and boxes filled with cushioning such as bubble wrap will help for safe transport.
-Try packaging products in boxes with a little extra space so that they can be loaded with extra protection.
+Try packaging products in boxes with a little extra space so that they have space for extra protection.

 Some say size matters, but not to us.
 However big or small your operation, Bray Solutions has a flexible, cost effective option for your pick and pack requirements.